paultag/caseflow/doc/security.md

 ## Environment

-Caseflow is hosted on four servers located in the Austin Information Technology Center (AITC) in the CDW cluster.
-Caseflow runs on Linux systems running CentOS (at the time of writing).
+Caseflow is hosted on four servers located in the Austin Information Technology Center (AITC) in the VINCIC cluster.
+Caseflow runs on Linux systems running Red Hat Enterprise Linux.

 ## Communications